envytools/envytools/docs/hw/gpu.rst

 ================

-The GPUs can roughly be grouped into a dozen or so families: NV1, NV3/RIVA, NV4/TNT, Celsius, Kelvin, Rankine, Curie, Tesla, Fermi, Kepler, Maxwell and Pascal.
+The GPUs can roughly be grouped into a dozen or so families: NV1, NV3/RIVA, NV4/TNT, Celsius, Kelvin, Rankine, Curie, Tesla, Fermi, Kepler, Maxwell, Pascal and Volta.

 This aligns with big revisions of PGRAPH, the drawing engine of the card.
 While most functionality was introduced in sync with PGRAPH revisions, some other functionality [notably video decoding hardware] gets added in GPUs late in a GPU family and sometimes doesn't even get to the first GPU in the next GPU family.
 For example, NV11 expanded upon the previous NV15 chipset by adding dual-head